Quoted car insurance premiums ‘have risen for under-25s in recent months’

 Among under-25s, the most common quote received in the research was £500 to £749.

+He added: “For younger drivers worried about the cost of insuring their car, there are some steps to take.
+Haggling remains an effective way of getting a better deal, and it pays to do research on what other providers can offer before contacting your current insurer.
+Installing a black box can also lower premiums as it tracks how and when you drive, or send vouchers or cashback, if you drive to the insurer’s advice.

+“Driving a cheaper and less powerful car will also mean lower running costs, which can reduce a chunk of the insurance premium.
+A car that’s cheaper to buy will generally be cheaper to repair and replace, and hence cheaper to insure.”

-Motorists in Wales saw the biggest annual fall in quoted premiums, at 19.6%, the research indicated.
+Motorists in Wales saw the biggest annual fall in quoted premiums, at 19.6%, the Consumer Intelligence research indicated.

 Scotland and London recorded the smallest annual falls, at 4.1% and 5.0% respectively.